jays2/Polish-Gold/README.md

 ```
 ## Expected results in the last 5 years

-Here's a graphic for the gold price on PLN.
-As you can see, around august 2018, the amount of grams per invesment were the highest and around 2020 were the lowest.
+Here's a graphic for the acquisition capability for our investment in the last 5 years.
+As you can see, around August 2018, the number of grams per investment was the highest and around mid 2020 were the lowest.
 Which means the acquisition by a 135000 USD investment dropped.
 In other words, this point was the worst to buy.

 ![](images/grams_pln.png)